Article Quick Links

-Small Improvements always display the most recent objectives in the resources tab underneath the performance review.
-So technically they are not part of the review, but then again they are so close nearby that it's really easy to refer to them.
+Small Improvements always display the most recent objectives in the collapsable resources tab on the right side the performance review.
+So technically they are not part of the review, but are available for easy reference during the review.
 And since you can also have a rating per objective, and provide feedback right on the objectives, the review itself gets easier.

 - How do I set up a review for the CEO?

 Reviews are always written by a person's manager, it's not yet possible to have the CEO participate without a manager.
 We'll implement this feature in the future, but there is no ETA yet.
 In the meantime, the best way to review a person who does not have a direct manager (for instance the CEO or president) is to enable the secondary reviewer feature, and assign a secondary reviewer to write the review.
 Learn more in the secondary reviewer documentation

 - Who can see the 360º Feedback I write?

 It depends on how the system is configured for your company.
 You can always see the visibility settings at the bottom of your feedback page, for example "this feedback will be visible to the recipient and their manager".

 - Can you limit the number of times a reviewer can get nominated?